lizmat/articles/5to6-finalizing.md

 Conclusion
 ----------
-Even though Perl 6 does not have the timely destruction of objects that users of Perl 5 are used to, it *does* have an easy to use alternative ways to ensure management of external resources, similar to those of Perl 5.
+Even though Perl 6 does not have the timely destruction of objects that users of Perl 5 are used to, it *does* have easy to use alternative ways to ensure management of external resources, similar to those of Perl 5.